 5.6.2 Suction in the backfill (App.
-4\pages 167-173)
+4\pages 137-140)

 The suction in the backfill is measured with Wescor psychrometers.
 The steady but slow wetting (decrease in suction) observed in about 50% of the sensors continues.
 7 sensors close to the roof and walls of the tunnel and one sensor just above the buffer in hole 1 indicate fast wetting that has gone close to water saturation (less than 1000 kPa suction).
 Also the sensor placed just inside the plug has reached a suction value that indicates saturation.
 In connection with the closing of the drainage, a very rapid decrease in suction was recorded by the installed psychrometers.
 Six of these sensors placed in the central part of the tunnel section yielded an increase in suction, after the reopening of the drainage, to the same level as before the closing.
 Seven of the sensors measured a decrease in suction after the packer was damaged.
-Three of the still working sensors (WBA10005, WBA10006 and WBA10007) placed above deposition hole 1 have measured a decreasing suction when the work with the new tunnel started.

-Many of these sensors have stopped giving reliable values due to high water saturation of the backfill.
+All of these sensors have stopped giving reliable values due to high water saturation of the backfill.